-A lot of people see their credit card as a license to spend.
+Do you understand the credit card agreement you’re getting into before you sign up?
+A lot of people see their credit cards as a license to spend.
 However, a credit card comes with a lot of responsibility.
 You should strive to always pay off your balance in full and never incur interest charges.
 You can easily find yourself up to your ears in debt if you don’t use it properly.

 When you apply for a credit card, your credit card issuer is required to provide you with a credit card agreement.
 The agreement spells out important terms of your credit card like the interest rates, fees and other charges.
 Here are some important terms you should know in your agreement.

-Grace Period: The number of days – usually 21 days – you have until you credit card payment is due.
+The number of days – usually 21 days – you have until your credit card payment is due.
 If you fail to repay your balance by the end of the grace period, you’ll start accruing interest.

 Now that you know the important terms in your credit card agreement, it’s a good idea to review your current agreement and familiarize yourself with it.
 It’s better to know your interest rates and charges ahead of time so that you can avoid any surprises down the road.